Explained: The Budget proposal to increase the insurance cover on bank deposits

 Explainer: When a public health emergency declared by WHO

 This led to panic among the depositors.
-The customers rushed to the banks, but were unable to withdraw more than Rs 1,000, which led to protests.
+The customers rushed to the banks but were unable to withdraw more than Rs 1,000, which led to protests.

 What is the DICGC:

 The Deposit Insurance and Credit Guarantee Corporation is a subsidiary of the RBI.
 It gives insurance cover of up to Rs 1 lakh on deposits in banks.
-Now the banks will insure deposits up to Rs 5 lakh.
+Now the banks will ensure deposits up to Rs 5 lakh.

 Explainer: Why state government resolution against citizenship law has no legal sanctity